What is epiglottitis?

 Symptoms and Causes

-What are the symptoms of epiglottitis?
+What are typical signs and symptoms of epiglottitis?

-- Severe sore throat
+- Severe sore throat.

-- Difficulty and pain when swallowing (a main symptom in older children and adults)
+- Difficulty and pain when swallowing (a main symptom in older children and adults).

-- Hoarse or muffled voice
+- Hoarseness or muffled voice.

-- Fever of 100.4 F or higher
+- Fever of 100.4 degrees Fahrenheit (38 degrees Celsius) or higher.

-- Irritability and restlessness
+- Irritability and restlessness.

-- Drooling (a main symptom in older children and adults)
+- Drooling (a main symptom in older children and adults).

 What causes epiglottitis?

-Other possible causes include:
+Other possible epiglottis causes include:

-- Bacterial infections from non-Hib sources, such as those from streptococcus pneumonia
+- Bacterial infections from non-Hib sources, such as those from streptococcus pneumonia.

-- Fungal infections, particularly in people with a weak immune system
+- Fungal infections, particularly in people with a weak immune system.

-- Viral infections from varicella zoster virus (which causes chickenpox) or herpes simplex virus (which causes cold sores)
+- Viral infections from varicella zoster virus (which causes chickenpox) or herpes simplex virus (which causes cold sores).

-- Chemical burns
+- Chemical burns.

-- Side effect of another disease or chemotherapy
+- Side effect of another disease or chemotherapy.

 Diagnosis and Tests